 Job Knowledge: Within accepted therapeutic standards and guidelines and Trillium Family Services policy, procedure, determines own therapeutic practices and techniques, consulting as necessary with the Clinical Supervisor who provides clinical supervision to CFT’s.
 Contributes input to program and new concept development.
 Work is routinely performed within the task areas defined above, is complex and involves assessment and therapeutic decisions, which directly impact the progress and emotional well-being of clients.
 Community Services Director, Clinical Supervisor and Medical Director routinely review case notes and the treatment plan recommendations.
 Therapeutic interactions with clients in family, group or individual sessions are monitored and reviewed by the Clinical Supervisor

 Skills: Computer skills, i.e., word processing and data entry.

-Consideration of candidates will begin immediately, and position may close without notice.
+Application Details: Consideration of candidates will begin as soon as 7/19, and position may close after that date without notice.